Serving Calumet, Fond du Lac, Menominee, Outagamie, Shawano, Waupaca, and Winnebago counties.

 Public transit is a shared passenger transport service that provides a valuable service to the general public.
 ECWRPC works with the transit agencies within the region to provide cost-effective transit services to meet the needs of the users and to comply with the American with Disabilities Act (ADA).
-Planning activities include Transit Development Plans, Transit Rider Surveys, County Human Services-Public Transportation Coordinated Planning and overall planning support.
+Planning activities include Transit Development Plans, Transit Rider Surveys, Specialized Transportation Coordinated Planning and overall planning support.

 If you’re looking for specific transit information, please see the corresponding pages for the area you’re interested in: